nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-parameterized-tests.md

 }
 ```

-... with a class that has a parameterless constructor (if it's a nested class, remember to make it static) and then use it with `@ArgumentsSource(MySource.class)` or a [custom annotation](https://blog.codefx.org/design/architecture/junit-5-extension-model/#Custom-Annotations).
+... with a class that has a parameterless constructor (if it's a nested class, remember to make it static) and then use it with `@ArgumentsSource(MySource.class)` or a [custom annotation](junit-5-extension-model#custom-annotations).
-You can use the [extension context](https://blog.codefx.org/design/architecture/junit-5-extension-model/#Extension-Context) to access various information, for example the method the source is called on so you know how many parameters it has.
+You can use the [extension context](junit-5-extension-model#extension-context) to access various information, for example the method the source is called on so you know how many parameters it has.

 Now, off to converting those arguments!

-<contentimage slug="junit-5-params"></contentimage>

-## Argument Converters {#argumentconverters}
+## Argument Converters

 With the exception of method sources, argument sources have a pretty limited repertoire of types to offer: just strings, enums, and a few primitives.
 This does of course not suffice to write encompassing tests, so a road into a richer type landscape is needed.